 Pitfalls of overseas assets and how you can avoid them

-To put this into perspective, there were 173 acquisitions of UK companies by foreign entities for a total value of £60.1 billion in 2017.
-Whilst not all of these acquisitions would have been for companies that had shareholders, each one of these acquisitions had the potential for millions of UK residents to become foreign shareholders.
+To put this into perspective, there were 73 acquisitions of UK companies by foreign entities for a total value of £91 billion in 2024, up 55% from 2023.
+Whilst not all of these acquisitions involved companies with shareholders, each had the potential to create millions of foreign shareholders in the UK.
+With so many affected by overseas share dealing, understanding how to deal with overseas shares and the broader implications of dealing with foreign assets is essential.

 The same language does not mean the same service.